privacy-scaling-explorations/sonobe/cli/README.md

                                     |  ()  ||  ()  ||  ()  ||  ()  ||  ()  ||  ()  ||  ()  |
                                     |______||______||______||______||______||______||______|

-Welcome to Solidity Verifier, a powerful Command-Line Interface (CLI) tool designed to simplify the generation of Solidity smart contracts that verify proofs of Zero Knowledge cryptographic protocols.
+Welcome to Solidity Verifiers CLI, a Command-Line Interface (CLI) tool designed to simplify the generation of Solidity smart contracts that verify proofs of Zero Knowledge cryptographic protocols.
 This tool is developed by the collaborative efforts of the PSE (Privacy & Scaling Explorations) and 0XPARC teams.

-As an open-source project, Solidity Verifier is released under the GPL3 license.
+Solidity Verifiers CLI is released under the MIT license, but notice that the Solidity template for the Groth16 verification has GPL-3.0 license, hence the generated Solidity verifiers that use the Groth16 template will have that license too.

 ## Supported Protocols